kthpanor/vlxman/_sources/docs/installation.md

 as should be indicated by getting a modified prompt.

-Inside this newly created environment, you should now be ready to start a Jupyter notebook with the command
+Inside this newly created environment, you should now be ready to start JupyterLab with the command

 ```
-$ jupyter-notebook
+$ jupyter-lab
 ```

 which should open in your default web browser.
-A notebook allows for interactive execution of Python code written into cells.
+A notebook in JupyterLab allows for interactive execution of Python code written into cells.
 You should now be able to import the VeloxChem module in a cell:

 ```
 import veloxchem as vlx